 German Expressionism, definitely, The Cabinet of Dr. Caligari, a truly crazy experience.

-How do you feel about the use of digital effects and CGI to create sculptures, sets, and characters in film?
+How do you feel about the use of digital effects, CGI, and AI to create sculptures, sets, and characters in film?
+Today, even collage movie posters.
 Does it add to or diminish the artistic value?

 Which do you prefer, a digital movie poster or a handmade collage movie poster?